Concurrent Course Descriptions

 Political Science (POL) Courses

-POL 2013 American Government Three hours
+POL 2013 American Government and Politics Three hours

 A study of the origins, institutions, and policies of national, state, and local government in the United States.
 The course promotes better citizenship through understanding and appreciation of American self-government.
 A Biblical assessment of the various aspects of American government is offered.